ibrolive/cloud-devops/README.md

 9. Execute `2.Provision-Jenkins.bat` to provision a Jenkins EC2 instance on AWS using Terraform.
 After the Jenkins instance is successfully provisioned, Jenkins login URL should be displayed.
 See screnshot below:
 ![Provisioning Jenkins Instance](assets/provisioning-jenkins-instance.jpg)

-10. Copy and paste Jenkins URL in your browser to launch Jenkins.
+10. The Jenkins server should take only a few seconds to start.
+Now you can copy and paste Jenkins URL in your browser to launch Jenkins.
 You should see a seed job which adds other jobs to Jenkins.
 See screenshot below:
 ![Jenkins Home Page](assets/jenkins-home-page.jpg)

 11. Click the log in button at the top right corner to login to Jenkins using the Jenkins username and password you provided in the above step: